-If the red indicator light is off, press the Joystick on the right side or on the back of the TV to put the TV in standby - the red indicator will light up.
+If the red indicator light is off, press the power button on the side of the TV to put the TV in standby - the red indicator will light up.

-With the TV in standby, press \bigcirc on the remote control to switch the TV on.
+With the TV in standby, press $\bigcirc$ on the remote control to switch the TV On.